bogdancss/kiwi/README.md

-Kiwi was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Kiwi was bootstrapped with [Yeoman Webapp generator](https://github.com/yeoman/generator-webapp#readme).

 Run `yarn install` to install all dependencies and `npm start` to start local server.